LBCrion/sfwbar/doc/sfwbar-widgets.rst

 The data we obtain from various sources isn't always presented in a directly useable format.
 We may need to parse these data dumps to extract the data points we need.
-Sfwbar allows extracting iinfromation the data dump using regular expression or json parsers.
+Sfwbar allows extracting information the data dump using regular expression or json parsers.
 I.e. if the /proc file contains several strings of text, sfwbar can identify a string matching a pattern, extract a segment of this string, using a regular expression capture buffer and save this